dahenry/gl-gsync-demo/README.md

 ![NVIDIA Settings affected by the demo](images/nvidia-params.png)

+## Installation

+The package is available for Arch Linux in the [AUR](https://aur.archlinux.org/packages/gl-gsync-demo/)

 ## Dependencies

 The demo is written in C99 and uses the legacy OpenGL 1.x API and requires the